troystribling/BlueCap/Documentation/SerializationDeserialization.md

 ## <a name="serde">Serialization/Deserialization</a>

 Serialization and deserialization of device messages to and from `NSData` objects requires `protocol` implementations that structurally define the message objects.
-Example implementations of each `protocol` can be found in the [TiSensorTag GATT Profile](BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift).
+Example implementations of each `protocol` can be found in the [TiSensorTag GATT Profile](/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift).
 Methods used for serialization and deserialization are class methods on the `SerDe`.
 In the following sections an example for each `protocol` will be discussed.
-All of the examples shown here are available in a [Playground Project](Playgrounds).
+All of the examples shown here are available in a [Playground project](/Playgrounds).

 ## Use Cases